Ongoing support

 Contextual alerts

-Not just “it’s down” — what’s affected, what it means for your build, and what to do next.
+Not just what changed — what's affected, what it means for your build, and what to do next.

 Direct team access